πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 What happened to the Syrian Kurds?

-The Syrian Kurds (SDF/YPG) were America's most effective ground partner against ISIS, losing 11,000 fighters in the campaign.
-In October 2019, Trump withdrew US forces from the Turkish border, enabling Turkey to invade Kurdish-held territory.
-Kurdish fighters were killed, 300,000 civilians displaced, and ISIS prisoners nearly escaped.
-It was a betrayal that even Republican hawks condemned.
+The SDF/YPG were America's most effective partner against ISIS, losing 11,000 fighters.
+In October 2019, Trump withdrew from the Turkish border, enabling Turkey to invade Kurdish-held territory.
+Fighters killed, 300,000 civilians displaced, ISIS prisoners nearly escaped.
+A betrayal condemned by both parties β€” and the third time the US abandoned the Kurds (after 1975 and 1991).

 Are US troops still in Syria?